kiwicopple/gotrue-js/README.md

 ### GoTrue configuration

 APIUrl: The absolute path of the GoTrue endpoint.
-To find the `APIUrl`, go to `API Settings` page of your Supabase project dashboard.
+You create `APIUrl` by adding `auth/v1` suffix to your project endpoint.
+To find your project endpoint, go to `API Settings` page of your Supabase project dashboard.

 APIKey: The client-side API key.
 It allows "anonymous access" to your database, until the user has logged in.
 To find the `APIKey`, go to `API Settings` page of your Supabase project dashboard.